strangeup/Quantum-Chaology/README.md

 This problem was overcome by using boost::scoped_array data type, which functions very similarly but stores that data dynamically, not statically.

-The other files for the simulation are currently a work in progress, they are fully functional but unfortunatlely rather verbose and in some places less than intuitive.
+The other files for the simulation are currently a work in progress, they are fully functional but unfortunately rather verbose and in some places less than intuitive.
 A more general fashion will be worked on throughout the course of the project.